Lesson 5 of 8 - evolve and enjoy a high-nurturance family

 • setting long-term family goals, priorities, policies, and plans;

-• negotiating family roles (responsibilities),
+• negotiating and managing family roles (responsibilities),

-• implementing the policies and monitoring progress over time; and...
+• implementing the policies and monitoring progress over time;

-• managing major family changes and resolving family problems as they arise.
+• resolving family problems as they arise.

-7) Clarify and discuss your family's impact on the local and global environment, and your respon-sibility as members of our "global village."
-Then discuss whether it's appropriate to include that responsi-bility in your family mission statement.
+7) Clarify and discuss your family's impact on the local and global environment, and your responsibility as members of our "global village."
+Then discuss whether it's appropriate to include that responsibility in your family mission statement.

-9) Use your statement as teammates to guide you all in...
+10) Use your statement as teammates to guide you all in...

 • navigating stressful situations and important family changes and other major decisions.
 Finally...

-Do these steps seem useful and practical? can you imagine your family adults learning, tailoring, and acting on them together?
+Do these steps seem useful and practical? can you imagine your family adults discussing and acting on them together?
 When any family kids are middle-aged, what would your elders like to hear from them about your stance on these steps when the kids were young?
 Try interviewing your Future Self for some wise advice about making a family mission statement.

-Extra Options for Stepfamilies
+Extra Options for Typical Stepfamilies

 Typical divorcing families and stepfamilies are like intact biofamilies in some ways, and different in many other ways at the same time.
 These differences merit extra steps in devising and using an effective family mission statement.
 In addition to the steps above, do an appropriate version of these:

-11) During or after courtship...
+12) During or soon after courtship...

 • accept your identity as a stepfamily and learn what that means,